 My interpretation is barren and crisp, about attitude and destiny.

 Athens Diary 2018

 During Platforms Project 2018 EX-MÊKH executed a social concept, having the public participating in a daily art-work.
 We bought newspapers every day.
 The pubic would grab scissors and cut out pictures and texts they liked.
 These pictures and texts were glued to one big piece of paper, fixed in a rubber pool that framed the collage.
 We ended up with five collages.

 I wanted to do something on the side and made five diary drawings with some notions that came to me each day, written in different colours.
 I put them in vertical order on the side of the stand, as personal notes.

-During a research-period in the USA I wrote down pieces of text that I heard on the streets or in public transport.
+During a research-period in the USA in 2016 I wrote down pieces of text that I heard on the streets or in public transport.
 I wanted to use those to combine with images, but I noticed that a lot was about conflicting or parallel concepts, so I decided to make drawings of these words.
 I glued A4 drawing-paper to a larger piece of heavier paper to get a sense of perspective and wrote down the concepts with oil-stick in different colours.

 At the “Kunstvlaai 2012”, a fair for independant artists and art initiatives, I was invited to participate as artblogger.
 I decided to make an exhibition with an analog artblog under the name of chmkoome/keeskoomen: By inviting a number of Dutch artists that I have been following on my blog I curated an exhibition of my favorite artists adding two works of myself.
 Furthermore, I wrote a diary during the fair for ten days, with conté on paper.
 Each day I would put the page between the works that were exhibited.
 I wanted to show the way my blog and my art-practice are intertwined, blogging is really a part of my art-practice.
 The diary pages looked like minimalistic drawings which I liked immensely.
 That was the start of research on the visual quality of text.